ssbm-oro/racetime-obs/README.md

 ### Ideas for future development

+The general goal for this is to enable you to do fun things on your stream with the information from racetime.gg.
+Informational features that are boring will probably be prioritized behind features that are fun :grin:

 * Playing media: Play a sound or video file automatically, like an announcer saying "Ready...
 GO!" when the race starts or a victory fanfare when you come in first place.
 * Friends: Announce or list specified friends' finish times if they're in the same race as you
 * Automatically select a layout or scene depending on what game or mode you are racing.
 * For qualifier races, automatically calculate and display the par time of the top racers and your qualifier score.
+* Your idea here!

 ### Screenshot